janschill/cern-solid-code-investigation/report/solid-comment.md

 * How to generate random IDs for the comment identification, is this necessary?
 * How to do all of this server-side, would this be against the Solid idea?
+* RDF - what is inference and why is it a challenge on large scale

 ## Learnings